jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

-This example contains everything to run a complete [OpenFOAM]-simulation, created by the [CFDOF-Plugin] within [FreeCAD].
+Welcome to my example to run a complete [OpenFOAM]-simulation, created by the [CFDOF-Plugin] within [FreeCAD].